tasmota/docs/docs/devices/RGB-Smart-Plug-16A.md

 [keyfile]
 unmanaged-devices=interface-name:wlp2s0
 ```
-_Replace wlp2s0 with your WiFi interface name if neccessary._
+_Replace wlp2s0 with your WiFi interface name if necessary._

 Then run
 ```